sametz/chem-coding/guides/python_environment_setup.md

    in the command line.
    Then, `python -m pip install` will install packages to that environment.

-## Installing Python from python.org
+## Option 2: Installing Python from python.org

 [This guide](https://pythontest.com/python/installing-python-3-11/) from Brian Okken covers the basic installation:
 1. Go to [python.org](https://www.python.org/).